dnnsmnstrr/zettelkasten/notes/redirect.md

   - forwards to the api url
 - 404 on [muensterer.xyz](https://muensterer.xyz)
   - If a page is not found, there is an automatic redirect attempt with a `noReturn` parameter to avoid infinite loops back to the 404 page

-It even passes on the rest of the URL, so instead of going https://github.com/dnnsmnstrr/dotfiles I can just type [muensterer.link/gh/dotfiles](http://muensterer.link/gh/dotfiles).